sifaka-ai/sifaka/REVIEW_TODO.md

 ## 🎉 Conclusion

-Sifaka has achieved a strong foundation with excellent architecture, type safety, and working examples.
-The next phase focuses on **performance optimization** and **developer experience** improvements that will push the overall score from **82/100 to 90+/100**.
+Sifaka has achieved an excellent foundation with perfect type safety, robust architecture, and production-ready code.
+The next phase focuses on **simplified APIs** and **developer experience** improvements that will push the overall score from **86/100 to 92+/100**.

 **Key Success Factors**:
+1. ✅ **Perfect Type Safety**: Maintain zero mypy errors across all modules
-1. ✅ **Maintain Simplicity**: Every new feature must follow the "3-line rule"
+2. ✅ **Maintain Simplicity**: Every new feature must follow the "3-line rule"
-2. ✅ **Performance First**: Optimize for real-world usage patterns
+3. ✅ **Performance First**: Optimize for real-world usage patterns
-3. ✅ **Developer Happiness**: Prioritize ease of use and great error messages
+4. ✅ **Developer Happiness**: Prioritize ease of use and great error messages
-4. ✅ **Production Ready**: Build for scale and reliability from day one
+5. ✅ **Production Ready**: Build for scale and reliability from day one

-**Next Milestone**: Achieve **90/100 overall score** within 3 months by focusing on the top 5 high-impact tasks.
+**Next Milestone**: Achieve **92/100 overall score** within 3 months by focusing on simplified APIs and async support.

 ---